-Circuit Happy was founded in 2017 by Ed Guild as a way to both create new electronic hardware and to design and build custom electronics installations.
+Circuit Happy was founded in 2017 by Ed Guild as a way to create electronic music hardware and to design and build custom LED installations.
 In 2025 Circuit Happy became a partnership between Ed Guild and Matthew Campbell.
 Matt joined up to help Ed see through some of his more ambitious plans.

 About Ed